VEITCH 27 HARDTOP

 As a large modern game boat, the Veitch 27 has been designed to go backwards in a hurry — for chasing game fish.
 The transom features a step akin to a swim-end on a barge.
 It’s integrated as one piece with big round corners.

-On the helm set up, Roger says, “I wanted a big dash with no digital displays in front of the windscreen.
-It was really important to start using all the latest technology and get glass bridges in the boat without it being in the way when you’re actually trying to see to drive the thing.”
+Roger wanted a big dash with no digital displays in front of the windscreen.
+It was really important to start using all the latest technology and get glass bridges in the boat without it being in the way when you’re actually trying to see to drive the thing.

 Roger says the cabin is a design feature.
 “It was really important to make the inside of the cab as spacious as possible.
 The oven-baked ceramic glass, attaches directly to the hardtop without the need for aluminium frames.”

 Roger tapped some of the local gun fishos on the shoulder and included some clever game-fishing touches in the cabin.
 Behind the driver’s seat there’s a fridge, sink and chopping board.
-It’s also somewhere you can rig baits in bad weather.
+It is also somewhere you can rig baits in bad weather.

 There’s great accessibility to the cockpit for getting on and off the boat and bringing in big fish.
 A big dive door on the starboard side and a transom door give you a lot of flexibility to take a leak and move stuff on and off the boat.